image of hands wearing red mittens holding a red heart

 Feb.
 13

-Libin Wears Red - Foothills Campus, HSC Atrium (near the Hippocrates statue) - Learn more about women's heart health, grab a sweet treat and join us for a Wear Red group photo at 1 p.m.
+Libin Wears Red - Health Sciences Centre (HSC) in front of the Libin Theatre: Learn more about women's heart health, grab a sweet treat and join us for a Wear Red group photo at 11:30 a.m.

 Feb.
 13